This blog may contain affiliate links. Read our disclosure policy for more info.

 Because your guide on board is also a bird expert they will be able to spot from over 50 different bird species that call this place home.

 Ziplining is one of those activities you can do in just about every tourist town in Costa Rica.
 The mountains and rainforests are perfect for this adventure activity, and I’ve done some awesome tours.

 Although you can zipline in most towns, not all are created equal.
 To help you choose, I’ll list the best places to zipline in Costa Rica in order of my preference:

-Monteverde: Monteverde comes in at number one simply because the cloud forests and mountains here make the ziplining that much better.
+Monteverde: Ziplining in Monteverde comes in at number one for us simply because the cloud forests and mountains here make the courses that much better.
 On top of that, if you book this ziplining tour, you’ll get to enjoy Costa Rica’s longest zipline at 5,220 feet or almost 1 mile (1.59 kilometers!)
 This is easily one of the best things to do in Monteverde!

-La Fortuna: Next has to be La fortuna!
-Like Monteverde, the central valley area provides the best place to go ziplining.
-In fact, this specific ziplining tour has you soaring right over the top of La Fortuna Waterfall!
+La Fortuna: Next has to be La Fortuna!
+Like Monteverde, ziplining in La Fortuna has you gliding over the central valley area.
+In fact, this specific ziplining tour has 12 different cables to experience and one of which will have you soaring right over the top of La Fortuna Waterfall!

 20. Go whitewater rafting

 I’ve been whitewater rafting all over the world, including in Futaleufú – well known as one of the top 3 rivers to whitewater raft in the world.
 Even though my standards are relatively high, I loved whitewater rafting in Costa Rica.
 It’s without a doubt one of the best adventure activities in Costa Rica!